incognite-lab/myGym/README.md

 `python test.py --config ./trained_models/yourmodel/train.json`

-It will load pretrained model and test it in the task and workspace defined in config file:
+It will load the pretrained model and test it in the task and workspace defined in the config file.

 ## Evaluation

-There is automatic evaluation and logging in the train script.
+There is automatic evaluation and logging included in the train script.
 It is controlled by parameters --eval_freq and --eval_episodes.
-The log files are stored in the folder with trained model and you can easily visualize learning progress after the training and compare training parameters.
-There are also gifs for each eval period stored to compare robot performance during training.
-We also implemented evaluation in tensorboard:
+The log files are stored in the folder with the trained model and you can easily visualize the learning progress after the training.
+There are also gifs for each eval period stored to compare the robot performance during training.
+We have also implemented evaluation in tensorboard:

 `tensorboard --logdir ./trained_models/yourmodel`

 ![alt text](myGym/images/results/tensorboard_eval.png "training")

-If you want to interactively compare different parameters, just run the tensorboard without model dir specification:
+If you want to interactively compare different parameters, just run tensorboard without model dir specification:

 ![alt text](myGym/images/results/tensorboard_compare.png "training")

 ## Environment

-As myGym allows curicullum learning the worspaces and tasks are concentrated in one gym, so you can easily transfer robot.
-The basic envinronment is called Gym-v0.
-There are more gyms for navigation and multiagent collaboration in preparation.
+As myGym allows curriculum learning, the worskpaces and tasks are concentrated in single gym, so that you can easily transfer the robot.
+The basic environment is called Gym-v0.
+There are more gyms for navigation and multi-agent collaboration in preparation.

 ## Robots